brimdata/zui/CODE.md

 _Main Process Initializers_

 Code that needs to be run one time before the app starts up can be put in an initializer.
 An initializer is a file that lives in the folder `src/electron/initializers/`.
-It must export a function named _initialize(main)_ that takes the Main Object as it's only argument.
+It must export a function named _initialize(main)_ that takes the Main Object as its only argument.
 See the FAQ for an example of creating a new initializer.